Starting on September 1, 2020, new features are available on IBM Watson Machine Learning, including:

 - Updated service plans for building and deploying machine learning models

-To take advantage of new features, you must migrate assets you want to retain to a project before you upgrade your Watson Machine Learning service instance.
+To take advantage of new features, you must migrate assets you want to retain to a project before you associate a new Watson Machine Learning service instance.
 A migration tool makes it easy for you to move your assets.

 You can migrate:

-You must create new deployments after you migrate assets and upgrade your service instance.
+You must create new deployments after you migrate assets and associate a new service instance.

 Attention: At the end of the designated migration period, assets that were not moved will be deleted.
 For details on the dates of the migration period, see What’s New.